luvuong-le/node-project-generator/README.md

 **Notes:**

-- Custom template path must have the correct structure based on the Enums.
+- Custom template path must have the correct specific structure based on the Enums.
 An example of this is below:
     - templateFolderName
         - code
-            - Router.js
+            - Router.js (One level only)
         - project
             - express